Solar Energy

 3. Warehouse

-The winery’s main warehouse, located in Oliver, contains 45,000 sq. ft of secure heated and air-conditioned space.
+The winery’s main warehouse, located in Oliver, contains 45,000 sq. ft. of secure heated and air-conditioned space.
 The annual electrical power usage is approximately 58,000 kWh/year, in this fully insulated building.

-In 2017, a 50-kW system comprised of 160 solar panels was installed on this building‘s south-facing roof that generate about 58,000 kWh/year.
+In 2017, a 50-kW system comprised of 160 solar panels was installed on this building’s south-facing roof that generate about 58,000 kWh/year.
 Since the solar energy produced is approximately equal to the energy consumed during the year, this facility can claim a “NET-ZERO” carbon footprint, believed to be the first significant building with this level of energy efficiency in British Columbia’s wine industry.
-The annual carbon offset from these solar panels is 29.6 tons (30,100 Kgs).
+The annual carbon offset from these solar panels is 29.6 tons (27,000 kg).

-4. Osoyoos Staff House
+4. Eva’s Vineyard – Staff House

-5. Electric Car Charging Stations
+7. Electric Car Charging Stations

 Summary